 Government employees are known for their hard work, dedication, ethical standards, commitment to public service, non-partisanship and many other positive qualities and traits.
 What they aren’t known for is their style and general fashion sense.
 In fact, over the years, government employees have been widely panned for their lack of style and the continued reliance on the standard “uniform” of blue and black, often out-of-date and ill-fitting suits.
+Government fashion is not much talked about.

 So how do we project the image of who we really are beyond the blue and the black suits?
 Here are six tips that can help government employees “look the part” and be a bit more fashion forward – not always an easy balance in a workplace that can be more restrictive and less casual than other more permissive workplace environments.